-The European Resource for Mediation Support III or ERMES III, is the third phase of the ERMES project, launched by ECES in 2014 and implemented by a consortium of specialised not-for-profit and international organisations and institutes.
+The European Resource for Mediation Support III or ERMES III, is an EU-funded project launched in 2014 and implemented by a consortium of specialised not-for-profit and international organisations and institutes.

 They include the European Forum for International Mediation and Dialogue; MediatEUr (Belg); Interpeace (Swit); the European Centre for Electoral Support ECES (Belg); Fondation Hirondelle (Swit) and the Institute of Research and Education on Negotiation ESSEC-IRENE (Fr).
 The consortium is led by the College of Europe (Belg) and has an overall budget of 3.5 million Euros.

 The project is currently in its third phase, which started in August 2018 and will end in August 2021.
 The first two phases of ERMES (I and II) were executed from 2014-2016 and 2016-2018.
 These two phases were implemented by a different consortium of specialized organizations.

 Since its beginning in 2014, ERMES has proven to be an extremely useful tool for the EU role in mediation and dialogue.
 This action aims to build on the successful experiences of the “ERMES I” and “ERMES II” and provide a tool for the EU to advance its objectives and role in the field of mediation and dialogue.